lejonmanen/education/README.md

 * **Credentials**: if the submission has some sort of login or database-credentials this must be supplied somehow, preferably the student has a README in the submission with these credentails.
 If the assignment uses a database like SQL, an exported `.sql`-file should be supplied as well.
 * **README**: Every submission should have a README with at least the students name in it.

+Some alternative methods of submission are:

+* **Repository link**: students send you a link to a repository, or invite you to collaborate on it
+* **Online code snippet**: students send you a link to a code snippet using an online service.
+Examples include [CodePen](https://codepen.io/), [repl.it](https://repl.it/languages/) and [JS Bin](https://jsbin.com/?html,css,js,output)
+* **repl.it automated submissions**: create assignments complete with unit tests, to give students instant feedback on whether they pass.
+[Teacher area on repl.it](https://repl.it/teacher)

 ## Structure

 ### Day to day
 > A single day in higher education is usually **6 hours**.
 Depending on the subject the steps below can be repeated 2-4 times a day (excluding step 1).
 This means that you can have one or two big presentations followed by exercises and feedback or you could have many short presentations and shorter exercises.
 The exercises should be in focus.
+Remember to take frequent breaks: up to 45 minutes of _presentation_ and 15 minutes _break_ is a good rule of thumb.

 1. **Clarify the content of the day**: what we will learn and why is it important to learn based on **practical day to day usage**.
 Don't start of by explaining the theoretical parts of `Big O Notation`, start of by saying: _"Every loop or sort impacts performance making your application slower which makes your users impatient which results in loss of customers and money.
 Big O helps you understand that impact."_
     * _"We will learn the basics of how a function works, well defined functions helps you debug, scale functionality and find problems faster."_